lyyang01/Bio-Copilot/README.md

 </div>

 ## 📚 Data
-Check [HLCA dataset](https://zenodo.org/records/11210015) for the data used in the scANVI integration step.
+- Check [HLCA dataset](https://zenodo.org/records/11210015) for the data used in the scANVI integration step.
+- Other data used for the cell annotation step is in the 'data' folder.